jaredlknowlton81/LIOS---Opensource/README.md

 Living Intelligence

-How does the entire ecology sense, learn, adapt, act, and regenerate?
+How does the larger ecology sense, learn, adapt, act, and regenerate?

 ⸻

 The Freedom Principle

-There is one boundary that governs the entire architecture:
+One boundary governs the architecture:

 Intelligence should increase human agency, not quietly replace it.